Healthy Homes Assessment Woodridge

 Draught Stopping Woodridge

-Draughts may lead to less temperature in houses.
-A damp house will cost more to heat, meaning wasting money and energy.
+Draughts increase the likelihood of low temperatures inside households.
+A cold house will cost more to heat, meaning wasting energy and increased bills.

-You don’t need to block holes or gaps in the building.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
-We will inspect all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for the movement of the structure when the home heats and cools, so that they are able to be opened and closed rather than being stuck.
+We will test every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections